Skip to main content

 What you need

-• Any additional context about density modes, size variants, or specific sub-components to include
+• Context about density modes, size variants, or specific sub-components is captured upstream by create-component-md; nothing extra is needed here.

 Tell the agent which variant axes affect dimensions.
 A button might vary by size, while a list item varies by density.
 The agent checks both explicit variants and variable mode collections.